hongyusu/hongyusu.github.io/index.md

   - Su, Hongyu; Heinonen, Markus; Rousu, Juho. <b>Multilabel Classification of Drug-like Molecules via Max-margin Conditional Random Fields</b>.
 In <i>Proceedings of the 5th European Workshop on Probabilistic Graphical Models (<b>PGM 2010</b>)</i>, HIIT 2010 publication 2:67-70 [<a href="http://www.helsinki.fi/pgm2010/pgm2010-proceedings.pdf">original</a>]

+##Position of Trust

+   - Member of technical committee in [the International Association for Pattern Recognition (IAPR)](http://iaprtc20.mosuma.org/?q=node/2).
+   - Review of the 29th Annual Conference on Neural Information Processing Systems (NIPS2015).
+   - Review of IEEE Transactions on Knowledge and Data Engineering (TKDE).
+   - Review of IEEE Transactions on Neural Networks and learning Systems (TNNLS).
+   - Review of the 6th ACM International Conference on Web Search and Data Mining (WDSM2013).
+   - Review of the 26th Annual Conference on Neural Information Processing Systems (NIPS2012).

 ##Academic Activities